The submission portal is now open! The deadline for proposals is February 21, 2025.

 Please note the following:

-Accommodation: The Conference Committee may reach out to applicants to discuss feasibility regarding space and technology.
+Accommodation: The Planning Committee may reach out to applicants to discuss feasibility regarding space and technology.
 OHA will do its best to provide accommodations.
 If you have any questions or concerns about accessibility that cannot be addressed in the submission portal, please contact the OHA Office at oha@oralhistory.org

 Submission Content Guidelines